-A round shaped implant is the typical traditional breast implant.
-The vast majority of patients pick a round shaped implant.
-The maximal projection of the implant is centrally.
-These are also used for the patients that want the “augmented” look.
+A round-shaped implant is the typical traditional breast implant.
+The vast majority of patients pick a round-shaped implant.
+The maximal projection of the implant is central.
+These are also used for patients that want the “augmented” look.
 This is ideal for patients who desire more volume without shape issues.

 An anatomic implant (teardrop shaped) is best used in a subset of the population.
 The maximal projection is located in the lower half of the implant.
 The tapered upper half of the implant avoids excessive fullness in the upper breast.
 To maintain shape, implants are slightly more firm.
 This is ideal for patients with narrow breast width, thin, deficient upper breast tissue, who desire a larger volume.